 PricewaterhouseCoopers LLP, Two Commerce Square, 2001 Market Street, Suite 1800, Philadelphia, Pennsylvania 19103, serves as independent registered public accounting firm for the Funds.
 The financial statements and notes thereto incorporated by reference have been audited by PricewaterhouseCoopers LLP, as indicated in their report with respect thereto, and are incorporated by reference in reliance on the authority of their report as experts in accounting and auditing.

 LEGAL COUNSEL

 Morgan, Lewis & Bockius LLP, 1701 Market Street, Philadelphia, Pennsylvania 19103-2921, serves as legal counsel to the Trust.

 SECURITIES LENDING

-The Funds did not engage in securities lending activities during the period from the Small Cap Reorganization and the U.S. Equity Reorganization to September 30, 2021.
+The Funds did not engage in securities lending activities during the fiscal year ended September 30, 2022.